gibsonsyd/touraxis-assessment/README.md

 4. run: 'yarn typeorm migration:run' in the docker container bash to run the created migrations before running the project.
 5. run: 'yarn dev' to start the development server in docker.
 When started you can browse to 'http://localhost:3000/api/users' to interact with the web api.

+### How To Test
+Use the attached postman json collection ['assessment.postman_collection.json'] to call the api .Docker will expose port 3000.

 ### The project implements no security best practices:
 I did not implement any security checks against users calling the api endpoints.
 This is clearly a shortcoming that can and should be addressed in production environments.
 The .env file is checked into source control for your convenience, this should be avoided in production environments.